AnoopAlias/AUTOM8N/docs/ColdFusion_Java.rst

 Setting up ColdFusion or Java
 ==============================

-There are 2 ways to setup ColdFusion supported by nDeploy
+There are 2 ways to setup ColdFusion supported by XtendWeb

-￼
+.. tip:: Railo project is probably dead .
+Please check ￼http://lucee.org/ or http://openbd.org/ for a Railo replacement

 **Using Tomcat**

 This is the simplest to setup.
 The downside is that this setup is